 Important things to consider are:

-DMX must be terminated with a 120Ω resistor to prevent reflections.
+Terminate DMX with a 120Ω resistor to prevent reflections.

-It is generally considered good practice to provide separate DMX in and DMX out/DMX thru connections to your fixture to aid in installation.
-This can be in the form of pigtails, RJ-45 connectors or 5-pin XLR-connectors
+Provide separate DMX in and DMX out/DMX thru connections to your fixture to aid in installation.
+This includes of pigtails, RJ-45 connectors or 5-pin XLR-connectors

 Drivers with only one set of DMX terminals (DMX in +, DMX in -, and DMX in shield) use a standard DMX bus topology (daisy chain).
 At the last driver, a 120Ω resistor must be connected between the DMX in + and DMX in - pins of the driver as termination.
 This method is compatible with RDM.